 Spring break and Thanksgiving alternate each year, with the mother having spring break and the father having Thanksgiving on odd years.

 - That arrangement flips on even years where the father has spring break, and the mother has Thanksgiving.
-Thanksgiving and spring break each began when school is released for the holiday and ends at 6 PM on the Sunday before school resumes.
+Thanksgiving and spring break in TX each began when school is released for the holiday and ends at 6 PM on the Sunday before school resumes.

 Winter break also alternates, with the mother having the first period of time followed by the father having the second period of time on odd years.